MichaelKreil/geo_radius_scraper/readme.md

 # Geo Radius Scraper

-Helps when scraping geo data from an API that return points nearby a given location.
+Helps when scraping geodata from an API that returns points near a given location.

 # How does it work